IbrahimIsazade/ConsoleCalculatorPlus/README.md

 # How to start project ?

-Go to folder named `ConsoleCalculatorPlus/bin/Debug/net6.0` there you can see `ConsoleCalculatorPlus.exe` run it.
+Go to folder named `ConsoleCalculatorPlus/bin/Debug/net6.0` there you can see `ConsoleCalculatorPlus.exe` run it. *I will add a shortcut on next update*